xandereek/Spotify-Tools/README.md

 **Note**

-This project is under active development!
-Features are incomplete and things may change.
-Feedback, issues, and pull requests are very welcome.
+This project is maintained as time allows.
+Additional features may be added down the road.

 ---